Being a new gardener is hard.

 - Tips of leaves that are browning

-As a rule of thumb, giving your garden about 1″ of water per week is a good idea.
+As a rule of thumb, giving your garden and container plants about an inch of water per week is a good idea.
 But this is just like any rule — it’s made to be broken.
 Some plants need a ton of water, while others barely need any at all.
 You should research the plants in your garden and get a good understanding of how much they need.

-You may need to water sections of your garden 2-3x a week, and other sections just once a week, if that.
+You may need to water sections of your garden and water container plants 2-3x a week, and other sections just once a week, if that.
 To judge if your garden needs to be watered, you can use the finger test:

 The Finger Test: Put your finger 2″ deep in the soil.
-If there is no moisture at all, you need to water your garden.
+If there is no moisture at all and you find the soil dry, you need to water your garden.
 If it’s wet to about 1″ deep, it probably doesn’t need to be watered.

 Also, use your head!
 If you just had a storm, you probably don’t need to water for at least a week.
+A rain gauge can assist in determining how much you might need to supplement.
 If you haven’t had rain in months and have high temps, then give your garden some extra liquid love!

 Try to water near the surface of the soil, not over your leaves.